Dear Dr. B,

 Everyone gets distracted from time to time, but it sounds like what you are describing is more than an occasional distractibility.

-Several factors can make a big difference in our ability to focus and maintain our attention and concentration.
+Several factors can make a big difference in our ability to avoid distractions and stay focused as well as maintain our attention and concentration.

-First, strive to maintain a consistent bedtime each night.
-This helps ensure that your brain has the optimum ability to regenerate those chemicals (neurotransmitters) that help foster sustained attention and concentration.
+- Strive to maintain a consistent bedtime each night.
+This helps ensure that your brain has the optimum ability to regenerate those chemicals (neurotransmitters) that help improve your focus by fostering sustained attention and concentration.

-Second, pay attention to your diet, and aim to eat a serving of protein at least three times daily.
+- Pay attention to your diet.
+Aim to eat a serving of protein at least three times daily to improve your ability to focus.

-I’d love to hear other ideas of what you have found to help you avoid distractions, in the comments below.
+I’d love to hear other ideas of what you have found to help you avoid distractions and stay focused.
+Please share in the comments below.
 Your ideas just might help someone else!!

 Because of Him, #HopePrevails!